 INTRODUCTION

-In the field of Islamic economics, the material aspect is not positioned as the primary goal of economic activity.
-Islam perceives economic activity as a noble undertaking, presenting motives and orientations that encompass fairness and the welfare of society in all forms of economic endeavours.
+In the field of Islamic economics, the material aspect is not considered as the primary goal of economic activity.
+Islam perceives economic activity as a noble undertaking, presenting motives and orientations that encompass fairness and the welfare of society in all forms of financial endeavours.
 Hence, the objective and achievement of economic pursuits in Islam revolve around attaining falah.
 Falah, stemming from the root word Afalaha-Yuflihu, connotes success, nobility, and triumph.
-Therefore, the multidimensional nobility inherent in engaging in economic activities within an Islamic framework extends beyond a sole focus on material gains, encompassing spiritual achievements and considerations for the afterlife.
+Therefore, the multidimensional nobility inherent in engaging in economic activities within an Islamic framework extends focus solely on material gains, encompassing spiritual achievements and considerations for the afterlife.

 Zakat, a fundamental pillar of Islamic finance, plays a crucial role in this framework.
-It is deeply embedded in social relationships between muzakki (givers) and mustahik (recipients), reflecting a system that persists globally due to its social and ethical dimensions.
+It is deeply embedded in social relationships between muzakki (giver) and mustahik (recipient), reflecting a system that persists globally due to its social and ethical dimensions.
 However, there is a notable gap in understanding how these social connections function within frameworks that emphasize disclosure and transparency.
 This gap primarily concerns the regulation and control of informal, unwritten agreements involved in zakat distribution.
 In Indonesia, the disbursement of zakat funds is often inadequately regulated and supervised, leading to potential misuse, especially by politically motivated individuals or groups.
 In developed economies, similar unregulated transactions are frequently classified as criminal due to risks such as money laundering or fraud.

-Dikuraisyin and Dayanti delineated three challenges encountered in the allocation of zakat funds: Initially, the complexity revolves around assessing the economic advancement of recipients (mustahik).
-This challenge stems from the prevailing approach to distribution adopted by zakat institutions, which frequently leans towards immediate, charitable disbursements, resulting in an inability to disrupt the cycle of poverty for the beneficiaries.
-Moreover, these institutions often lack a robust economic strategy, leading to ineffectual endeavours.
+Dikuraisyin and Dayanti highlighted three challenges encountered in allocating zakat funds: Initially, the complexity revolves around assessing the economic advancement of recipients (mustahik).
+This challenge stems from the prevailing approach to distribution practices adopted by zakat institutions, which frequently leans towards immediate charitable disbursements, resulting in an inability to disrupt the cycle of poverty for the beneficiaries.
+Moreover, these institutions often lack a robust economic strategy, leading to ineffective endeavours.
 Secondly, there is a discrepancy between escalating operational expenses and the efficient dissemination of funds.
 Thirdly, the unstructured process of identifying beneficiaries presents a significant hurdle.

 In scholarly literature and among law enforcement officials, theories from law and economics that provide a framework for standardizing zakat fund management, such as those proposed by the International Working Group on Core Principles for Effective Zakat Supervision, are widely recognized and adopted.
 However, these core principles predominantly focus on financial reporting and institutional development.
 Conversely, Greif's theory of a multilateral reputation-based mechanism (MRM) addresses the issue of trust in transactions where parties might be tempted to cheat for personal gain.
 The MRM, which emerged as a response to traders' self-maximizing behaviour, effectively mitigates trust issues in one-off transactions.
-Nevertheless, this theory does not incorporate the influence of religious law and cultural factors in its regulatory framework, which are crucial for fostering trust and managing fund disbursements in the context of informal agreements.
+Nevertheless, this theory does not incorporate the influence of religious law and cultural factors in its regulatory framework, which is crucial for fostering trust and managing fund disbursements in informal agreements.

 Previous research predominantly interprets zakat management through the lens of neo-institutional economic theories, which posit that self-maximizing behaviour drives the development of institutional adaptations, such as enhancing reputation through improved financial reporting quality.
-For instance, Wahyudi et al. analyse Indonesia's institutional void and demonstrate how zakat institutions function similarly to informal banking systems by improving the quality of financial reports.
+For instance, Wahyudi et al. analyse Indonesia's institutional void and demonstrate how zakat institutions function similar to informal banking systems by improving the quality of financial reports.
 Similarly, studies on zakat fund management across three different Muslim countries emphasize the central role of robust reporting systems in enhancing institutional performance.